Yannael/BigDataAnalytics_INFOH515/Docker/README.md

 ## Developed by Giovanni Buroni (Dockerfile), Jacopo De Stefani (Windows fixes)

-This Dockerfile sets up a complete streaming environment for experimenting with Kafka and Spark streaming (PySpark).
+This Dockerfile sets up a complete streaming environment on Ubuntu 20.04 for experimenting with Kafka and Spark streaming (PySpark).
 It installs

-* Kafka 2.12-2.3;
+* Kafka 3.0.0
-* Spark 2.4.5.
+* Spark 3.2.0

 It additionnally installs

-* Anaconda distribution for Python 3.7;
+* Anaconda distribution for Python 3.9;
 * Jupyter notebook for Python;
 * Geopandas python package for geospatial data (http://geopandas.org/index.html).